KeremAR/DevOps-Cheat/Kubernetes/k8s_final-task.md

 kubectl create ingress nginx --class=nginx --rule="keremar.application.com/=application:80" --dry-run=client -o yaml >> manifest.yaml
 ```

-2. Manual YAML for StatefulSet (no dry-run command available):
+2. **Manual YAML for StatefulSet (no dry-run command available):**
+Since a dry-run command is not available for some resources like `StatefulSet`, these resources are created manually or by referencing examples from the official Kubernetes documentation.
 ```yaml
 apiVersion: apps/v1
 kind: StatefulSet